Godflesh: Self-titled EP, Streetcleaner and Pure (1988–1993)

 Inspired by the bleak urban landscape of Birmingham and the extreme music Broadrick introduced to Green, Godflesh took on a distinctly heavier tone than the primarily Cure-influenced Fall of Because.
 In 1988, the band established a presence in underground music by releasing their self-titled extended play (EP) through the Swordfish label.
 That EP, considered the source of industrial metal alongside Ministry's 1988 studio album The Land of Rape and Honey, combined programmed industrial beats, distorted vocals, low guitar and driving bass riffs to create the sound that Godflesh would become known for.

 Shortly after the Godflesh release, the band recorded another EP titled Tiny Tears comprising four short, rough songs.
 Before Swordfish could release this EP, though, Godflesh were acquired by Earache Records, and the label's founder, Digby Pearson, convinced Broadrick and Green to shelve Tiny Tears and use the songs as bonus tracks on their first full-length album.
 The band agreed, and in 1989 they released Streetcleaner, which went on to receive critical acclaim and recognition as a landmark album in heavy metal music.
 Streetcleaner saw the reintroduction of Neville into the band, this time as the second guitarist, and it marked the band's first release of many on Earache.
 The album further defined Godflesh's sound, standing out from other metal releases with unusual production that emphasised mechanical beats and percussive bass over guitar.
 Streetcleaner is regarded as particularly heavy and bleak.

 From February to March 1991, Godflesh were again in the studio, recording the Slavestate EP, which saw the band experimenting with dance and more electronic elements.
 Later that year in April, Godflesh embarked on their first tour of North America (a leg of Earache's Grindcrusher tour) with labelmates Nocturnus and Napalm Death.
 According to Mike Browning of Nocturnus, most of the shows of the 45-day tour were attended by 200 to 300 people.
 Godflesh missed the first concert due to permit issues, but they made it to the second date at the L'Amour in Brooklyn.
 The venue was full, and when Godflesh took the stage, their drum machine failed and the band could not continue.
 When a replacement machine was eventually found, Broadrick and Green hastily programmed in four songs to be ready for the tour's third show at the Channel in Boston.
 Despite these initial difficulties, the rest of the tour went well and Godflesh drew surprisingly positive reception.
 Slavestate was released in July after Grindcrusher had concluded.
-In August and October of 1991, both Broadrick and Green guested on Buried Secrets (1992), an EP by Painkiller.
+In August and October 1991, both Broadrick and Green guested on Buried Secrets (1992), an EP by Painkiller.